tristan3214/match-progenitor-mass/README.md

 Automatic logging is including to show what the server is doing internally.

+## Notable Files
+### MatchParam.py
+This file helps to deal with large numbers of parameter files.
+No more copying parameter files opening each one and editting all those parameters.
+By feeding one MATCH parameter file you can then script your changes and save the new parameter to where you want.

+Take a look at MatchParam.py and examples of running it in UsingMatchParam.py in the *example* file.

+Note: This file is Python agnostic; written in Python 2.7 it will run on Python 3.x.

 ## Running Server
 I suggest using `screen` within an ssh connection on Eagle.
 With a screen running, you can start the server detach from the session and log